DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/slack.md

  - **Auto previews of links dropped** - like web pages, twitter links, videos
  - **Buttons and forms to drive actions** - which allow the expansion/improvement of Slack's UI by 3rd party apps/services
  - **3rd party integrations** and **Native support for Bots**
- - **Smooth and regular deployment of new features** (audio and voice conferencing, single channel users, message reminders, message threads)
+ - **Smooth and regular deployment of new features** (audio and voice conferencing, single channel users, message reminders, message threads).
+Here is an example of a [_Same day fix_](https://twitter.com/p0cket/status/784141207601614848) which highlights the power of DevOps and Continuous Deployment
  - **Scalable backend with very few outages**
  - **Application Security** and **Security usability**
+ - **Great culture and focus** - see the _[Dear Microsoft](https://slackhq.com/dear-microsoft)_ Ad they run in Nov 2016 and the internal memo from July 2013 _[We Don’t Sell Saddles Here](https://medium.com/@stewart/we-dont-sell-saddles-here-4c59524d650d)_

 All of the above combined (can) create a super productive environment.
 Your task is to be a 'Slack master' and lead the revolution :)